Incorporating Prior Knowledge into Neural Networks through an Implicit Composite Kernel: Related Work

-\paragraph{GP with composite kernels} Composite kernel GPs are widely used in both machine learning \cite{duvenaud2014automatic, williams2006gaussian} and geostatistical modeling \cite{datta2016hierarchical, gelfand2016spatial}.
-GPR in geostatistical modeling is also known as \emph{kriging} \cite{journel1976mining, krige1951statistical}, which serves as a surrogate model to replace expensive function evaluations.
-The inputs for a composite GP are usually low-dimensional (e.g. spatial distance) as GPs do not scale well with the number of samples for high-dimensional inputs \cite{bouhlel2019gradient, bouhlel2016improving}.
-To overcome this issue, Pearce et al. \cite{pearce2020expressive} and Matsubara et al. \cite{matsubara2020ridgelet} developed BNN analogues for composite GPs.
+\paragraph{GP with composite kernels} Composite kernel GPs are widely used in both machine learning \citep{duvenaud2014automatic, williams2006gaussian} and geostatistical modeling \citep{datta2016hierarchical, gelfand2016spatial}.
+GPR in geostatistical modeling is also known as \emph{kriging} \citep{journel1976mining, krige1951statistical}, which serves as a surrogate model to replace expensive function evaluations.
+The inputs for a composite GP are usually low-dimensional (e.g. spatial distance) as GPs do not scale well with the number of samples for high-dimensional inputs \citep{bouhlel2019gradient, bouhlel2016improving}.
+To overcome this issue, \citet{pearce2020expressive} and \citet{matsubara2020ridgelet} developed BNN analogues for composite GPs.
 Similar to these studies, our ICK framework can also be viewed as a simulation for composite GPs.

-\paragraph{Approximation methods for GP} For large data sets, approximation methods are needed as exact kernel learning and inference scales $\mathcal{O}(N^3)$.
-Nystr\"{o}m low-rank matrix approximation \cite{drineas2005nystrom, williams2000using} and Random Fourier Features \cite{rahimi2007random, rahimi2008weighted} are two commonly used methods.
-A common technique is to choose inducing points as pseudo-inputs to efficiently approximate the full kernel matrix \cite{snelson2005sparse,hensman2013gaussian}.
-Our work is inspired by these approximation techniques and we use them as \emph{transformation functions} to map the kernel matrix into latent space representations in Section \ref{sec:4.2}.
+\paragraph{GP for large datasets} Since training and inference of exact GP scales $\mathcal{O}(N^3)$, either parallel computing \cite{wang2019exact,adlam2023kernel} or kernel approximation are needed to scale GP to large datasets.
+Nystr\"{o}m low-rank matrix approximation \citep{drineas2005nystrom, williams2000using} and Random Fourier Features \citep{rahimi2007random, rahimi2008weighted} are two commonly used approximation methods.
+Building upon these concepts, several popular frameworks, such as sparse GPs \citep{snelson2005sparse, titsias2009variational, hensman2013gaussian}, have been developed to facilitate GP inference on large datasets.
+In our research, we draw inspiration from these approximation methods and utilize them as \emph{transformation functions} to project the kernel matrix into latent space representations, as discussed in Section \ref{sec:4.2}.